-I’m not a woman and probably doesn’t know what goes on in a body of a woman who doesn’t feel beautiful enough.
+I’m not a woman and probably don’t know what goes on in a body of a woman who doesn’t feel beautiful enough.
 I’m not a woman—again and might not understand why a woman should travel that long mile of cut, shave, curl and clip just so she might appear beautiful in the eyes of a beholder.
 You dare not come in a way of a woman who wants to be alluring so that the world would bow under her feet.

-That woman has time to look in the mirror and assess every detail of the make-up and dress to assure herself that she’s perfect and looking like her standard (so to say) of how a woman should appear.
+That woman has time to look in the mirror and assess every detail of the makeup and dress to assure herself that she’s perfect and looking like her standard (so to say) of how a woman should appear.
 Being beautiful is an art she craves and a process she dreams of perfecting.

 I’ve come to hear a lot of stuff being said about beauty– a woman’s beauty.
 I’ve heard them say beauty is sold in cans and plastics at the store.
 I’ve come to hear beauty comes in a particular shape and color.
 I’ve seen women breaking every muscle and calorie at the gym and yoga class just so they can conform to the standardized shape and color of what beauty there is.